Publish–Subscribe¶

 #[derive(Debug, ZeroCopySend)] // every payload must implement ZeroCopySend

-#[repr(C)] // ensures consistent and well-defined layout
+#[repr(C)] // ensures a consistent and well-defined layout

 pub struct Distance {